-Estimated effects adjusting for missing data on outcomes
+C. Estimated effects adjusting for missing data on outcomes

-The samples sizes reported in Table 2 confirm, as discussed earlier, that the number of earnings records available decreases with each year post-high school, largely because later earnings data are not available for students graduating in more recent school years.
+The samples sizes reported in Table 2 confirm that the number of earnings records available decreases with each year post-high school, largely because later earnings data are not available for students graduating in more recent school years.
 However, as we also noted, UI earnings data could be missing because the student moved out of the state after graduation or worked in the informal sector, or the employer didn't report earnings information.
-The analyses discussed above suggested that students who took courses online in high school were less likely to be missing data, possibly associated with lower mobility; however, after adding the control variables to the models, these differences diminished and were mostly no longer statistically significant.
-Existing research suggests that workers in sectors with no or partial coverage in the UI data consist of about 10 percent of U.S. employment (Kornfeld and

-Bloom 1999; Hotz and Scholz 2002).
+The analyses discussed above suggested that students who took courses online in high school for credit recovery were less likely to be missing data, possibly associated with lower mobility; however, after adding control variables (for student characteristics) to the models, these differences diminished and were mostly no longer statistically significant.
+Existing research suggests that workers in sectors with no or partial coverage in UI data represent about 10 percent of U.S. employment (Kornfeld and Bloom 1999; Hotz and Scholz 2002).
 Estimates of employers or workers neglecting to report earnings associated with self-employment or the "gig economy" or flexible staffing arrangements are harder to estimate, although Abraham et al. (2018) suggest that administrative data are less likely to miss these newer types of self-reported earnings than survey data.

-In Table 4, the estimated effects of online course-taking on post-high school earnings are presented for models in which missing earnings data were replaced with zeros (assuming no earnings for a quarter in which earnings were missing), and a dummy variable was added to the models to indicate when an observation was missing a value for earnings (i.e., separate dummies for missing either the post-high school earnings outcome or the in-school earnings control variable).
+In Table 5, the estimated effects of online course-taking on post-high school earnings are presented for models in which missing earnings data were replaced with zeros (assuming no earnings for a quarter in which earnings were missing), and a dummy variable was added to the models to indicate when an observation was missing a value for earnings (i.e., separate dummies for missing either the post-high school earnings outcome or the in-school earnings control variable).
 The results show essentially the same patterns in estimated effects and statistical significance of the estimates.
 As expected, the magnitudes of the effects are smaller, and more so for the later year estimates (where more missing data were replaced with zero earnings values).
-Figure 9 shows graphically that these same patterns in estimated effects also emerge by whether the students ever enrolled in college after graduating, although we disregard the earnings estimates for the fourth year post-high school, given that only 15 percent of the observations included in the analysis had UI earnings reports.
-Those who ever failed a course in high school and went on to enroll in college again appear to fare most poorly through online course-taking for credit recovery.
+These same patterns in estimated effects also emerge by whether the students ever enrolled in college after graduating.
+High school dropouts again appear to fared most poorly through online course-taking for credit recovery.

 Recent research by Foote and Stange (2019) examines the bias that potentially occurs in estimating earnings outcomes using administrative data with missing values, particularly missing data associated with individual moves out of state.
 They use the U.S. Census Longitudinal Employer-Household Dynamics (LEHD) data that include UI earnings records from all states and the District of Columbia, in combination with state UI data from Colorado and Texas, to compare the results of analyses that use in-state earnings records to those using the national records.
-Focusing on a college-going sample, they find that out-of-state migration is a larger problem for high-earners, flagship graduates, and business majors, which at least for the first two subgroups, is minimally applicable to the sample used in estimation for this study.
+Focusing on a college-going sample, they find that out-of-state migration is a larger problem for high-earners, flagship graduates, and business majors, which is minimally applicable to the sample used in estimation for this study.
 Foote and Stange furthermore conclude that any bias present is more likely to be reduced by constraining the sample to those with positive observed earnings (vs. simply assuming those missing data are not working), as we have done in producing the primary estimates for this study.

-Discussion and conclusion
+VI.
+Discussion and Conclusion